UTEP-CS-1/website/staging_labs/clab2/spec.md

 You are also provided with two methods in `Utilities.java`:

-1. getRGBArray when provided with the x and y coordinates of the pixel that you want and the image you want to pull the pixel from will return an array of length 3 [R, G, B].
+1. getRGBArray when provided with the `row` and `col` coordinates of the pixel that you want and the image you want to pull the pixel from will return an array of length 3 [R, G, B].
 This array will have the RGB values for that pixel.

-	`getRGBArray(int x, int y, BufferedImage img)`
+	`getRGBArray(int row, int col, BufferedImage img)`

 	Call it in `Filters.java` like this: `Utilities.getRGBArray(x, y, img);`

-2. setRGB when provided with an array of length 3 [R, G, B] , the x and y coordinates of the pixel that you want to set and the image you want to set the pixel of will update that pixel in that image with the [R, G, B] color you provided.
+2. setRGB when provided with an array of length 3 [R, G, B] , the `row` and `col` coordinates of the pixel that you want to set and the image you want to set the pixel of will update that pixel in that image with the [R, G, B] color you provided.

-	`setRGB(int[] rgb, int x, int y, BufferedImage img)`
+	`setRGB(int[] rgb, int row, int col, BufferedImage img)`

 ### Grayscale